 If it makes sense for your budget, consider tacking on another percentage point or two to your monthly 401(k) contribution this year.

-As of January 1, the pretax contribution limit per individual has increased from $18,000 per year to $18,500 per year.
+As of January 1, 2019, the pretax contribution limit per individual increases from $18,500 to $19,000 per year.
 And while that may not seem like a lot, that extra money can compound over time to make a big difference in your retirement savings over the long term, says , FSA, Head of Global Retirement, Johnson & Johnson.

 For example, $500 in contributions per year over the course of 20 years, at an average return rate of 7%, would likely have you looking at an extra $20,000 in your 401(k) once you're ready to embark on your retirement.